Booted Racket Tail Hummingbird Close Up

 The weather in Ecuador is very comfortable.
 Temperatures range from 70 to 80 degrees Fahrenheit (21 to 27 Celsius) at our first two lodges.
 The weather at the third lodge is a little cooler, ranging from 55 to 75 degrees Fahrenheit (13 to 24 Celsius).

-Matt Shetzer – Matt has been photographing hummingbirds for more than a decade, and loves being outside and watching these amazing birds.
+As a professional wildlife photograpehr, Matt Shetzer has been photographing hummingbirds for more than a decade, and loves being outside and watching these amazing birds.
 Sharing this beauty with guests is always one of the highlights of his year.
-To read more about Matt, click HERE.

 • Learn how to set up and configure a multi-flash setup to achieve high-quality natural-looking hummingbird images and freeze the high-speed action of these amazing birds